 The positive impact of a CDP can be far-reaching, and these benefits will come in waves as your business assimilates to the new tool.

 Summarily, the benefits of a CDP unfold over the course of two years:

 - 3 months: CDP fully deployed.
 A single view of the customer provides meaningful insights and strategies to grow sales.

 - 6 months: Sophisticated personalization and segmentation reduces costs and drives higher returns.

 - 12 months: Democratized access to data leads to new cost-saving and value-generating initiatives for every team.

 - 24 months: Increased agility, efficiency, and effectiveness has created a data-first culture that unites your business around the customer.

 Here’s a detailed timeline of the short and long-term benefits you can expect following a CDP deployment.
 Note that some CDP vendors take many months to deploy, whereas Lexer’s CDP deployment is known as one of the smoothest, simplest, and quickest in the industry.
 This timeline is based on Lexer’s deployment process, which takes as little as five weeks.

 In the first three months, your CDP is fully deployed, including fully integrated in- and out-bound feeds of data.
-Customer demographics, purchase histories, email engagement rates, web behaviors, channel preferences, and other information from third-party sources like Experian’s Mosaic are combined into an enriched single customer view.
+Customer demographics, purchase histories, email engagement rates, web behaviors, channel preferences, and other data enrichment from third-party sources like Experian’s Mosaic are combined into a single customer view.